Our Commitment to Diversity

 Riddell Williams Updates on Diversity

-- Riddell Williams was named one of "50 Best Law Firms for Women."
+- Riddell Williams was named one of "50 Best Law Firms for Women," in December 2012.
 Awarded for its family-friendly policies and business development initiatives designed to retain women lawyers and advance them into the leadership pipeline, Riddell Williams is honored to be among the 50 Best Law Firms for Women, as named by Working Mother & Flex-Time Lawyers.
 The Women Attorneys Group at Riddell Williams holds monthly meetings that encourage informal mentoring, and focus on topics ranging from practice development, marketing, and client service to the opportunities and challenges faced by professional women.
 Members of the group engage in a wide variety of civic, volunteer and pro bono activities.
 Together, these attorneys support community organizations through hands-on volunteer work, and in-kind and monetary donations.

 - 2012 Recipient: PSALA Achievements in Diversity Award.
 The Puget Sound Chapter of the Association of Legal Administrators (PSALA) honored Riddell Williams as one of two 2012 recipients of the Achievements in Diversity award.
 Each year the PSALA presents this award to a law firm within the Chapter's membership that has demonstrated exceptional achievements in diversity within the firm.

 - On October 18, 2012, Riddell Williams celebrated the 23rd Annual Gala of the Asian Bar Association of Washington (ABAW) and the Asian Bar Association of Washington Student Scholarship Foundation (ABAWSSF).
 Once again, Keith Seo was the Master of Ceremonies (the third year in a row).

 - On April 11, 2012, Riddell Williams co-hosted a 2L Diversity Fellowship Reception at the University of Washington School of Law.
 Riddell Williams Diversity Committee Chair, Mindy DeYoung, Professional Development Committee member, Dan Gunter, and Recruiting and HR Manager, Rebecca Misich, participated in an informational panel for law student candidates for Diversity Fellowships.
 UW's Associate Dean, Michelle Gonzalez, moderated the Q&A session for students, which focused on helpful insights about the firms and the opportunities available.